-When she has finally finished that nail she dips the brush back into the small pot resting in a cup-holder, and blows on my fingers.
+When she has finally finished that nail she dips the brush back into the small pot of nail polish resting in a cup-holder, and blows on my fingers.
 I am super aware of the grip she has on my hand, and of the feel of her breath on my skin.

 If one of those fuckers ever touches you again I will fucking kill them, do you hear?

 She says it quietly, calmly, like she’s telling me something about the weather, or what she ate for breakfast.
 She grips my hand tighter and I look her in the eye then.

 Seriously Michael.
 You think you’re a coward, but you’re not.